Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

 in probability, where $v_t$ and $u_t$ satisfy

-and $\partial_t\rho = (1/2)\partial_{xx}\rho$ and $\rho(0,x)=\gamma(x)$, that is $\rho(t,x) = \sigma_t*\gamma(x)$ where $\sigma_t(y) = (2\pi t)^{-1/2}\exp\{-y^2/2t\}$.
+and $\partial_t\rho= (1/2)\partial_{xx}\rho$ and $\rho(0,x)=\gamma(x)$, that is, $\rho(t,x) = \sigma_t*\gamma(x)$ where $\sigma_t(y) = (2\pi t)^{-1/2}\exp\{-y^2/2t\}$.
 Note that

-and $u_t$ is also the unique number $\alpha$ where
+and $u_t$ is also the unique number $\alpha$, where

-To explain the last equation, the right-side, as already indicated, is the integrated macroscopic current across the origin up to time $t$.
+To explain the last equation, the right-hand side, as already indicated, is the integrated macroscopic current across the origin up to time $t$.
 As the microscopic dynamics is nearest-neighbor with enforced ordering of particles, the tagged particle, initially at the origin, will be at the head of the flow through the origin.
-So, to compute its macroscopic position $u_t$ at time $t$, we find $\alpha$ so that the mass at time $t$ between positions $x=0$ and $x=\alpha$, the left-side of the equation, equals the integrated current, and conclude $u_t=\alpha$.
+So, to compute its macroscopic position $u_t$ at time $t$, we find $\alpha$ so that the mass at time $t$ between positions $x=0$ and $x=\alpha$, the left-hand side of the equation, equals the integrated current, and conclude $u_t=\alpha$.\looseness=-1

-We remark, starting from a class of local equilibrium measures, corresponding invariance principles in subdiffusive $t^{1/4}$ scale, in the sense of finite-dimensional distributions, with respect to fractional Brownian motion-type Gaussian processes was also proved in \cite{JL}.
-Also, for the current, starting from a large class of product measures, self-normalized CLTs have been shown in Liggett \cite{Liggett_spa} and Vandenberg-Rodes \cite{Vandenberg}.
+We remark, starting from a class of local equilibrium measures, corresponding invariance principles in subdiffusive $t^{1/4}$ scale, in the sense of finite-dimensional distributions, with respect to fractional Brownian motion-type Gaussian processes, was also proved in~\cite{JL}.
+Also, for the current, starting from a large class of product measures, self-normalized CLTs have been shown in Liggett~\cite{Liggett_spa} and Vandenberg-Rodes \cite{Vandenberg}.

-In this context, we derive large deviation principles (LDPs) (Theorem \ref{mainthm1}), in diffusive scale, corresponding to the laws of large numbers (\ref{JL_LLN}) when starting from (LEM) or (DIC) measures.
-We give also lower and upper bounds on the associated rate functions starting from various non-degenerate initial conditions (Theorems \ref{mainthm2}).
+In this context, we derive large deviation principles (LDPs) (Theorem~\ref{mainthm1}), in diffusive scale, corresponding to the laws of large numbers (\ref{JL_LLN}) when starting from (LEM) or (DIC) measures.
+We give also lower and upper bounds on the associated rate functions, starting from various nondegenerate initial conditions (Theorem~\ref{mainthm2}).
 A consequence of these rate function bounds, say when starting from deterministic initial configurations, is that the following growth structure can be deduced: Namely, the rate functions are quadratic near their zeroes, but are third order far away from the zeroes.